wrobins/cordova-plugin-msal/README.md

 ### authorizationQueryStringParameters
 This is an array of objects of type {param: string, value: string}, empty by default.
 There are lots of extra query string parameters that can be passed with MSAL signin requests, and if you know you need to add this you probably already know what you want to put here.
 ### otherScopesToAuthorize
 This is an array of strings just like the scopes array you may have provided when you first called msalInit (or maybe you just left it at ['User.Read']).
-The different here is that the vanilla scopes array only tells MSAL, programatically, which API scopes it's allowed to call when getting data.
+The different here is that the vanilla scopes array only tells MSAL, programmatically, which API scopes it's allowed to call when getting data.
 Users are not asked to consent to those scopes until something tries to use them, which can result in annoying prompts in the middle of using your app.
 If you provide these extra scopes here as well, the user will be asked to accept all of them at once when signing in and won't get bugged later, regardless of whether those scopes are actually used or not.

 Here's an example usage:
 ```js